jrburke/modus/README.md

 have figured out a way to construct
 [a reader](http://calculist.org/blog/2012/04/17/homoiconicity-isnt-the-point/)
 for JS.
-The reader may have some use even outside of macros, and there could be JS use cases that really benefit from macros, in particular lighter "transpilers" that keep the curlies of JS, but have other interesting features.
+The reader may have some use even outside of macros, and there could be JS use cases that really benefit from macros, in particular language variants that are lighter than full transpilers.

 ## Unsupported syntax